-Judge Daniel Nsereko of Uganda, born in 1941, has extensive experience in international criminal law and procedure.
-He sat on various appeals benches at the International Criminal Court (ICC), in cases involving the Democratic Republic of Congo, Kenya, Uganda, the Central African Republic and Sudan.
+Judge Daniel Nsereko started his career as an advocate in the High Court in his native Uganda.
+He has extensive experience in international criminal law and procedure and has sat on various appeals benches at the International Criminal Court (ICC), in cases involving the Democratic Republic of Congo, Kenya, Uganda, the Central African Republic and Sudan.

 Prior to his appointment as an Appeals Judge at the ICC in 2007, Judge Nsereko served as a Trial Observer to Swaziland (1990) and to Ethiopia (1996), writing comprehensive confidential reports in the context of international human rights standards.
 He was also on the List of Counsel, eligible to represent accused and victims before the ICC.
 From 1983 to 1984, Judge Nsereko served as expert consultant for the Crime Prevention and Criminal Justice Branch of the United Nations Centre for Social Development and Humanitarian Affairs.